 Other Highlights of the 2017 Venice Biennale

-NOTES: The Biennale is postponed one year, originally planned for 2021, due to the Covid crisis.
+NOTES: The Biennale has been postponed until 2022, due to the Covid crisis.